d3/d3-selection/README.md

 ### Transformation

 Selections expose a variety of operators to affect document content.
-Selection operators return the current selection, affording method chaining to apply multiple operators on a given selection concisely.
+Selection operators return the current selection, allowing the concise application of multiple operators on a given selection via method chaining.
 For example, to see the name attribute and color style of an anchor element:

 ```js
 d3.select("a")